+Higher Education Administration

 Originally established in 1925, the School of Education is the academic home for all post-baccalaureate programs in education in the University.
 As a school within a Catholic, Jesuit institution, the School of Education offers its students an excellent professional education and a sound background within the broad and liberal curriculum of Graduate Education.
 The main objective of all programs is to prepare dedicated, reflective practitioners who exhibit the knowledge, skills, and dispositions embedded in the conceptual framework of the School.
 The shared values (or the 5Cs) that guide the programs include competence, conscience, compassion, commitment, and community.
 Students are prepared to be reflective educators who are able to implement educational programs consistent with their areas of expertise.

-The School of Education offers degree programs in Educational Leadership, Higher Education Administration, Curriculum and Instruction, Educational Foundations, and Special Education; the curricula for each program are detailed below.
-Graduate work in the School of Education is designed for those individuals interested in pursuing advanced degrees in the specialties of Curriculum and Instruction, Educational Foundations, Educational Leadership, Higher Education Administration, Special Education, Disability Education, and Teaching.
-The School offers the M.A., M.A./M.B.A., M.A.T., Ed.S., Ed.D., and Ph.D.
-In addition, certification for the principalship, director of special education, and superintendency are offered through the programs.
+The School of Education offers degree programs in Curriculum and Instruction, Educational Foundations, Educational Leadership, Higher Education Administration, and Special Education; the curricula for each program are detailed below.
+Graduate work in the School of Education is designed for those individuals interested in pursuing advanced degrees in the specialties of Curriculum and Instruction, Educational Foundations, Educational Leadership, Higher Education Administration, Special Education, and Teaching.
+The School offers a specialty program certificate, and the following degrees: M.A., M.A.T., Ed.D., and Ph.D.
+In addition, certification for the principalship, director of special education, and superintendency are offered through the Educational Leadership program.
 The following programs are accredited by the Missouri Department of Elementary and Secondary Education and the National Council for the Accreditation of Teacher Education (NCATE): elementary-, middle-, and secondary-school principal, director of special education, and superintendent of schools.
 All programs must be planned with an advisor.

+CURRICULUM AND INSTRUCTION

+Nikki L. Murdick, Ph.D.